livefreensmart/moderation-guidelines/categories/translation.md

 Any contribution that's lacking in one, or more, of these points shall not be accepted on utopian.

+On top of that, every contribution in the [Translation](https://utopian.io/translation/review) category must **NOT** include:

+* Anything unrelated to the project or the translation process.
+* Badly formatted text.
+* Any sort of advertisement, ex. *"Resteem and upvote me!"*

 ### Machine-Translations

 The biggest issue of this category is currently how many machine-translations are being submitted.
 If an obviously machine-translated is spotted, it is to be hidden immediatelly and reported to a supervisor.
 If the user has already been unlocked by a supervisor and he continues to contribute machine-translated translations, he's to be reported to the supervisors again to be permamently banned off the site.